Rıza Kayaalp

-Rıza Kayaalp (/tr/; born 10 October 1989) is a World and European champion, and retired Turkish classic wrestler competing in the 130 kg division.
-He is 5 time world (2011, 2015, 2017, 2019, and 2022) and 12 time European (2010, 2012, 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2021, 2022, and 2023) champion.
+Rıza Kayaalp (/tr/; born 10 October 1989) is a Turkish Greco-Roman wrestler competing in the 130 kg division.
+Kayaalp is a five-time world champion and 13-time European champion.
 He won silver at the 2016 Summer Olympics and won bronze medals at the 2012 and 2020 Summer Olympics.
 He is a graduate of the Aksaray University Physical Education and Sports Academy and studies his master's degree at Bozok University.

 Wrestling career

 Kayaalp won a gold medal in Greco-Roman wrestling (120 kg division) at the 2009 Mediterranean Games.
 He is also a world champion, beating Mijaín López on the finals of the 2011 World Wrestling Championships in Istanbul, Turkey.

 Kayaalp qualified for the 2012 Summer Olympics, where he won bronze medal at Greco-Roman style in 120 kg.

 He was the flag bearer of Turkey at the opening ceremony of the 2013 Mediterranean Games, where he won the gold medal in the 120 kg division by beating Radhwen Chebbi of Tunisia 2–0.

 At the 2013 European Wrestling Championships, Riza Kayaalp won a gold medal in the 120 kg division.

 At the European Wrestling Championship in 2014, Kayaalp won a gold medal.

 At the 2014 World Wrestling Championships, Kayaalp received a silver medal after losing to Mijain Lopez 2–0 in the final of the 130 kg Greco-Roman style division.

 At the 2016 European Wrestling Championships, Kayaalp won a gold medal.

 Kayaalp once again lost against his Cuban rival Mijain Lopez at the Rio de Janeiro Games.
 The Cuban, who lost to Kayaalp in last year's world finals, scored in only 15 seconds to essentially seal the match.
 He competed at the Wrestling at the 2016 Summer Olympics – Men's Greco-Roman 130 kg, winning the silver medal.